 6. Check the Environment

 Most dental practices now use modern themes and designs which are effective in reducing anxiety and apprehension.
-You should choose a dental practice which offers a calm, comfortable and a relaxing environment, such as soothing music or the use of noise-canceling headphones, whatever makes you comfortable!
+You should choose a dental practice which offers a calm, comfortable and relaxing environment, such as soothing music or the use of noise-canceling headphones, whatever makes you comfortable!

 7. Start with a Simple Procedure

-When you have a chosen a dentist, make sure you start with a simple procedure such as teeth cleaning.
+When you have chosen a dentist, make sure you start with a simple procedure such as teeth cleaning.
 This will help you in deciding whether you are comfortable with your dentist, and it will also enable you, the dentist, to build a rapport with you.
 During the procedure, you and your dentist must agree on a stop signal or gesture, so that he or she can stop immediately if you feel uncomfortable.

 Thanks to modern dentistry, overcoming your fear of a dentist has become very easy.
 So, the next time you are trying to convince yourself to visit your dentist for a checkup appointment, remember the tips mentioned in this article, which will surely help you in fighting your fears and making the right decision.